gowthamaraj/dark-web-miner/README.md

 ## Future Modifycation
 1. Use of search engine to get the onion links.
 2. Remove the requirement for tor package in the machine.
+3. Defining tags for the keywords.
+4. Creation of Dashboard.